420blaze420/tape0002/README.md

 * Must be scalable, due to planned expansions.

 ### 5. Deliverables

+#### Documentation

+##### List of required documents.
+* A comprehensive document titled 'Installation, Configuration, and Integration' covering the entire process of installation, configuration, and integration of all devices with the current wired network.
+* A comprehensive document titled 'Basic Maintenance' covering expected basic maintenance is required.
+* A comprehensive document titled 'Support Expectations' covering future support expectations is required.
+* A comprehensive document titled 'Testing & Validation' covering troubleshooting, testing and validation results is required.
+* A comprehensive document titled 'Site Survey'.
+For more details, see '5.Deliverables > Site survey report'
+* A comprehensive document titles 'Administrator guide' covering changes and new expectations of the wireless network to the network administrator.

 #### Site survey report
 The site survey report must include the following: